ktepe/carndP3/Project3_BehavioralCloning_Report_KemalTepe.md

 model.save('model_nvidia.h5')
 ```

 I have tried a model with dropout layers as well as kernel regularizations.
-However, what I suspect in order to train the model with dropout layers, we need more training data and training epochs.
+However, the model generated without the dropouts and regularizations works the best.
+What I suspect in order to train the model with dropout layers, we need more training data and training epochs, and I will leave this as future work by including more training data and find right combination of the dropout layers.
 The model may be more reliable, but the amount of training data and training time may increase.
 Figure 10 in paper titled "Dropout: A simple way to prevent neural networks from overfitting" by Srivista et al. also suggest that dropout would work better with increased data set.

 #### 3. Train and validate the model with a training and validation set